declancm/cinnamon.nvim/README.md

         -- `window`: animate window scrolling ONLY when the cursor moves out of view mode = "cursor",

+        -- Only animate scrolling if a count is provided count_only = false,

         -- Delay between each movement step (in ms) delay = 5,